Armistead Mason Dobie: University lectures and participation

+In his years at the university, Dobie was known for his lectures.
+His annual Easter lecture became known as the "Dobie lecture," which law students reportedly attended along with dates.
+He is described as having been highly involved in university events, including giving pep talks to the football team before Homecoming games.

 Federal judicial service

 A dispute between Franklin D. Roosevelt and Virginia's senators Carter Glass and Harry F. Byrd Sr., resulted in the rejection of Roosevelt's recess appointment of Floyd H. Roberts to a newly created seat on the United States District Court for the Western District of Virginia.
 Then Solicitor General Robert H. Jackson recalled that Roosevelt "thought Glass and Byrd would support Dobie and thereby break the deadlock without loss of face to anybody."
 Moreover, Roosevelt authorized Jackson to put out the word that Roosevelt would support Dobie for an upcoming vacancy on the United States Court of Appeals for the Fourth Circuit.
 When Jackson went to meet with Dobie at the Farmington Country Club, Dobie agreed to the President's offer, and soon thereafter Senators Glass and Byrd offered their support.
 Another account relates Judge Dobie's appointment this way: "Years earlier, Roosevelt's son wanted to attend the University of Virginia, and Judge Dobie helped him gain admission.
 Thus, although Roosevelt had previously promised the next Fourth Circuit opening to Senator Byrnes of South Carolina, the President had to back out of that promise in order to reward Judge Dobie for his efforts on behalf of Roosevelt's son."

 Dobie was nominated by President Franklin D. Roosevelt on May 16, 1939, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Floyd H. Roberts.
 He was confirmed by the United States Senate on May 25, 1939, and received his commission on June 2, 1939.
 His service terminated on February 8, 1940, due to his elevation to the Fourth Circuit.

 Dobie received a recess appointment from President Franklin D. Roosevelt on December 19, 1939, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge Elliott Northcutt.
 He was nominated to the same position by President Franklin D. Roosevelt on January 11, 1940.
 He was confirmed by the United States Senate on February 1, 1940, and received his commission on February 5, 1940.
 He assumed senior status on February 1, 1956.
 His service terminated on August 7, 1962, due to his death.